SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-community-triathlon-2022.md

 Community,

-remember when gathered for a [Community Run last year](https://scs.community/2021/09/29/run2021/)?
+remember when we gathered for a [Community Run last year](https://scs.community/2021/09/29/run2021/)?
 More than thirty members of our community competed in a 10K race during the autumn's [Running Days](https://laufcampus-runningdays.com/en/).
 We have proven that Sovereign Cloud Stack is running both — on the ground and in the cloud.
 Thank you for participating in this first